-[Title 21 United States Code Section 952 makes it a crime for anyone to knowingly import [substance] into the United States from some place outside the United States.]
+[Title 21 United States Code Section 952 makes it a crime for anyone to knowingly import [substance] into the United States from some place outside the act.

-A "conspiracy" is an agreement by two or more persons to commit an unlawful act.
 In other words, it is a kind of partnership for criminal purposes.
 Every member of the conspiracy becomes the agent or partner of every other member.